minprog/exercises/writing/anonymize/index.md

 ## Done?

 Got time left?
 Improve your program so it is not hardcoded for `suspect.bmp`.
 You are now permitted to change anything you need in `anonymize.c`, `censor.c` and `censor.h` to allow the user to input coordinates for the black bar.

-## How to submit

-As soon as you're done, submit your `censor.c` implementation, below!

-1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `censor.c` file (that's within your `~/problems/anonymize` directory) and then select **Download**.
-You should find that your browser has downloaded `censor.c`.

-2. Make sure you are signed in to this website.

-3. In the form below, choose the files that you just downloaded.

-4. Press "Submit for grading".
-Presto!